navidJadid/openease_ci-cd_documentation/README.md

     _We are working to extend this part of the documentation, so please be patient for the update on software versioning of larger software products :)_

-### Travis-CI
-Travis-CI is our current CI-provider of choice.
-Travis-CI offers unlimited builds for Open-Source-Projects with 15 minutes of pipeline runtime for each build.
-Travis-CI can be activated from the GitHub marketplace, then the repository needs to be manually checked on [travis-ci.org](https://travis-ci.org).
-You're almost ready to go, just add a `travis.yml` file to your repository.
-This file will tell Travis-CI, among other things, where to find the tests, which language the code base is written in, which test framework to use, etc. In [Chapter **TODO**]() we will provide a few tips on that.
-For more details, please refer to the [Travis-CI documentation](https://docs.travis-ci.com/).

-Travis-CI can also be set up together with `semantic-release`.
-For that, please refer to the official [`semantic-release` documentation](https://semantic-release.gitbook.io/semantic-release/).

 ### Repository Setup
 - setup
 - setup tool